plymaler/BIOL5153/README.md

 + `nucleotide_composition.py` is a python3 script that will calculate the frequency of each nucleotide in a given DNA sequence, and will verify whether the sum of these individual nucleotide frequencies is equal to one.

 ### Assn 06 - Using a GFF file to parse a FASTA file for the nucleotide sequence of each gene
-+ `ParseGFF.py` is a python3 script that uses the Biopython SeqIO package, requires a gff file and a fasta file as inputs, and returns the name of each gene and its nucleotide sequence to standard output.
++ `ParseGFF.py` is a python3 script that uses the Biopython SeqIO package and the csv and argparse modules, requires inputs of a gff file and a fasta file, and returns the name of each gene and its nucleotide sequence to standard output.

+### Assn 07 - Using a GFF file to parse a FASTA file for the concatenated exon nucleotide sequence(s) of each gene
++ `ParseGFF.py` is an update of the Assn 06 `ParseGFF.py`.
+This updated python3 script uses several modules--csv, argparse, default dict from collections, and re--and the Biopython SeqIO package.
+This script takes a gff file and a fasta file as inputs, extracts the gene name and exon number from the gff file and sorts the genes first by gene name and second by exon number.
+Once sorted, these values are used to extract the nucleotide sequence of each exon from the fasta file.
+These exon sequences are concatenated for each gene, and the gene name and concatenated sequence are printed to standard output.
+The success of this script depends on the exons being identified as such in the gff file.
+This script may not work on bacterial genomes.